codatio/codat-docs/docs/supplier-enablement/resources/customer-faqs.md

 	<Question
 		question="Can I disconnect?"
 		answer={`
 Yes.
 If you would like us to remove the data connection for any reason, notify us and we can instruct Codat to do so.
-Alternatively, you can disconnect the integration from within your accounting software
+Alternatively, you can disconnect the integration from within your accounting software.
 		`}
 	/>
 </Questions>